HCEhlers/floodplain_harvesting/README.md

 # Project
 This project is done in conenction with the Jetson AI Fundamentals course, https://developer.nvidia.com/embedded/learn/jetson-ai-certification-programs#course\_outline.

-The aim of the project is to train a model that can predict - given a satellite image of agricultural areas - whether the sattelite image is a reservoir, reservoir with a dead spot or a reservoir without a dead spot.
-The value of detecting water harvests autonomously (water extracted from rivers to private reservoirs) can significantly enhance water authorities' capabilities to detect potential water users in remote regions.
+The aim of the project is to train a model that can predict - given a satellite image of agricultural areas - whether the image is a reservoir, reservoir with a dead spot or a reservoir without a dead spot.
+The value of detecting water harvests autonomously (water extracted from rivers to private reservoirs) can significantly enhance water authorities' capabilities to detect potential illegal water harvesting activty in remote regions.

 ## Why detecting water harvesting is important to society
 Disruption to climate is causing agriculture to turn to irrigation as a safeguard for unreliable rainfall.
 As competition for freshwater increases, more farms are building private water storages to protect its ability to irrigate crops if a river periodically runs dry.
 When multiple farms creates water storages, evaporation increases - reducing both local water availability and productivity within a region.
 Such phenonema is known as "tragedy of the commons" and is decribed in environmental economics as an open-access and finite resource which generates value to consumers but is difficult to regulate to to its open areas.
 Such behaviour is known as water harvesting - the choice to build out dam-like infrastructure to pump water into the a privately held reservoir where no other agent can access it.

-## AI leverages large-scale satellite data to track down illigal activity
+## Satellite images to track down illegal water harvesting activity

-## Differentiates between water storages and agriculturals field to detect water harvesting
+We approached the problem of water harvesting as an authority-stakeholder-idenfication problem, on par with illigal fishery.
+Similar to fishing, imagine you catch fish, and you see your neighboring vessel using equipment (or enters forbidden zones) in order to create a larger catch.
+You have a feeling something is wrong, yet, you cannot quantify the catch and you do not have legitimate evidence that something illegal is taking place.

+The same occurs when you grow crops through irrigation, and you see your neighbor having large pumps and stores water somewhere on private property.
+Now, as satellites are crossing the skies, it becomes possible to gather information.
+Though, detecting water harvesting is not as simple as detecting a can of Coca-Cola.

+## How NVIDIA Jetson Nano comes into play

 ## To Do